wfenglund/eDNA/Project_clone/Pre_analysis/README.md

 ###### Trimming
 Run:
 ```
-$ python cutadapt_adapter.py
+$ python cutadapt_adapter.py | tee cutadapt_adapter.log
 ```
 To trim reads in fastq-files in the "../Data"-folder.
 Edit script in a text-editor to specify settings (primers, file format, etc.).
+Sending it via tee prints the output to standard out at the same time as it is all written to the cutadapt_adapter.log
 **Requirements:** Cutadapt.